ART & ORGANISM

 Verbal vs Non-verbal evolution in humans: In recent years and alternative hypothesis about the evolution of language has emerged.
 Many researchers now believe that hand gestures preceded speech.
 IF the GESTURE HYPOTHESIS is correct, then gestures should have different meanings in different contexts (including corollary gestures).
 Amy Pollick and Hans de Waal have observed and reported on this in the Proceedings of the NAS (2007): They observed 31 gestures and 18 facial or vocal signals.
 The vocal signals meant the same thing in different species but the gestures had different meanings in different contexts.
 BUT ALSO, vocalizations can be regarded as a specialized sort of gesture … in that it is muscle control but in larynx, tongue, and mouth control of respiratory movements — turns out that the brain areas responsible for creating & understanding speech (Broca’s and Brodmann’s areas of the left hemisphere) also have some control of gesture.
 NS 05May2007

-Delacroix’s mind might speak to the mind of an observer, but what we know best about mind-to-mind communicating comes from recent research At least in verbal communicating, Speaker–listener neural coupling underlies successful communication.
+Delacroix’s mind might speak to the mind of an observer by means of a painting.
+Different media, different minds … music, sculpture… the affordances of the stimuli, the predilections of the recipient … whatever the media, it’s mind to mind.
+And what we know best about mind-to-mind communicating comes from recent research At least in verbal communicating, Speaker–listener neural coupling underlies successful communication.
 Stephens, Silbert, and Hasson (2010; https://doi.org/10.1073/pnas.1008662107) were able to use fMRI to record the brain activity of a speaker telling an unrehearsed real-life story and the brain activity of a listener…” They hypothesized that “the speaker’s brain activity during production is spatially and temporally coupled with the brain activity measured across listeners during comprehension.
 During communication, we expect significant production/comprehension couplings to occur if speakers use their comprehension system to produce speech, and listeners use their production system to process the incoming auditory signal.”
 They found “Significant speaker–listener coupling was found in early auditory areas (A1+), superior temporal gyrus, angular gyrus, temporoparietal junction (these areas are also known as Wernicke’s area), parietal lobule, inferior frontal gyrus (also known as Broca’s area), and the insula.
 Although the function of these regions is far from clear, they have been associated with various production and comprehension linguistic processes (15–17).
 Moreover, both the parietal lobule and the inferior frontal gyrus have been associated with the mirror neuron system (18).
 Finally, we also observed significant speaker–listener coupling in a collection of extralinguistic areas known to be involved in the processing of semantic and social aspects of the story (19), including the precuneus, dorsolateral prefrontal cortex, orbitofrontal cortex, striatum, and medial prefrontal cortex.”

 The authors thus believe that their “findings suggest that, on the systems level, the coupling between action-based and perception-based processes is extensive and widely used across many brain areas. … the recording of the neural activity from both the speaker brain and the listener brain opens a new window into the neural basis of interpersonal communication, and may be used to assess verbal and nonverbal forms of interaction in both human and other model systems (45).
 Further understanding of the neural processes that facilitate neural coupling across interlocutors may shed light on the mechanisms by which our brains interact and bind to form societies.